Jada and David Parrish

 These are sketches from a project we worked on for the international hospitality design firm AvroKO in promotion of their new concept Host on Howard.
 The set was inspired by the walled gardens of Paradisa.

-New Photoshoot Breakdown E-Magazine - Jada and David Parrish
+Creating a Colorful Photoshoot Backdrop Out of Popsicles - Jada and David Parrish

 Other posts you might like!